Truck Accidents and Personal Injury

 There may be numerous individuals who contributed to the accident because of negligent truck maintenance.

 A fully loaded commercial vehicle can weigh more than 80,000 lbs.
 That is simply no match for a 2,000 or 3,000 lb. passenger car, not to mention a motorcycle, bicycle or pedestrian.
-Unfortunately, a crash with a passenger vehicle can result in virtually any kind of severe injury - or death.
-Injuries may include traumatic brain injury, spinal injuries resulting in paralysis, fractures of extremities, internal organ damage, severe skin and burn injuries, neck injuries, facial injuries and more.
+Injuries may include traumatic brain injury, spinal injuries resulting in paralysis, fractures of extremities, internal organ damage, severe skin and burn injuries, neck injuries, facial injuries, death and more.

-If You Were Involved in a Truck Accident That Was the Caused by the Negligence of the Truck Driver
+If You Were Involved in a Truck Accident That Was the Caused by the Negligence of a Truck Driver

 If you were involved in an accident with a commercial truck, such as a tractor-trailer, semi-truck, 18-wheeler, transport truck, dump truck, etc., and you know or suspect your accident was caused by the negligence of the truck driver and/or a defective vehicle part, you may pursue compensation to make you whole again.
 Compensatory damages may include past and future medical expenses, past and future earnings, compensation for pain and suffering, and possibly more.